 In postpartum bipolar disorder, symptoms may appear closer to severe depression and increased anxiety.
 Monitoring of moods and overall health are important in recognizing these cycling patterns.

-Postpartum Psychosis – The rarest of perinatal mood disorders, postpartum psychosis is found in approximately 0.1-.02% of mothers, and quickly onsets after giving birth.
+The rarest of perinatal mood disorders, postpartum psychosis is found in approximately 0.1-.02% of mothers, and quickly onsets after giving birth.
 Symptoms include delusions – including irrational judgement, hallucinations, paranoia, hyperactivity, a decreased need for sleep, and rapid mood swings.
 Risk factors include a family history of bipolar disorder or a previous psychotic episode.
 Postpartum psychosis is temporary and treatable, but can be dangerous if left unmonitored.
-If you are concerned that you may have postpartum psychosis, contact your doctor right away, or
+If you are concerned that you may have postpartum psychosis, contact your doctor right away.

 Counseling before, during, and after pregnancy can help reduce symptoms, duration, and severity of perinatal mood disorders.
 Pregnancy and birth are a time of change, and therapy helps provide tools to handle changes, both seen and unforeseen.
 It also provides an objective party as support throughout the process.